menandmice/micetro_docs/guides/implementation/external_auth.rst

 Active Directory User Authentication
 ------------------------------------

-The Active Directory (AD) User Authentication mechanism allows you to have users authenticate themselves in the AD login system before allowing them to login to Micetro.
+The Active Directory (AD) User Authentication mechanism allows you to have users authenticate themselves in the AD login system before allowing them to log in to Micetro.
 In large installations, this system has obvious benefits as users do not have to maintain their passwords in multiple locations.
-The password rules (password expiry, minimum password length, etc.) that have been applied within the organization automatically apply to Micetro.
+The password rules (expiry, minimum password length, etc.) applied within the organization automatically apply to Micetro.

 Active Directory User Authentication vs. Local User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even when you are using AD User Authentication, you must create users in the Management Console and assign privileges to them using the Men&Mice access system.
+Even when using AD User Authentication, you must create users in the Management Console and assign privileges to them using the Men&Mice access system.
 The only difference between AD vs. local user authentication is that when AD user authentication is used, users are authenticated using the AD User Authentication system before they can access the Management Console.
 When AD User Authentication is used, the user password is not stored in the Men&Mice software.

 .. note::
   Only one authentication method can be used per user, but different users can have different authentication methods.
 That means you can have some users log in using AD user authentication, while other users log in using local user authentication.